TheTacosBot/TheTacosBot/README.md

 ## Introduction

 TheTacosBot is a GitHub Action based automation tool designed to manage Terraform operations directly within GitHub.
-Inspired by Atlantis, it allows teams to orchestrate Terraform workflows using GitHub comments and pull request events, streamlining infrastructure as code (IaC) operations without leaving GitHub.
+Inspired by Atlantis, it allows teams to orchestrate Terraform workflows using GitHub comments and pull request events, streamlining Infrastructure as Code (IaC) operations without leaving GitHub.

 ### Features